 On top of that, Marks and Spencer has a wonderful selection of free from sandwiches, wraps and salads, so in a pinch, you can easily find something at M&A. I’ve also seen two Whole Food Markets (a celiac’s safe haven) – one near Camden Market and one in Piccadilly – so if you want to stock up on some GF groceries, you can find what you need at Whole Foods.

-I am lucky to be staying in a corporate apartment, so I have been able to prepare many of my meals at home, which has been really nice.
-And I’ve been able to source some gluten-free crumpets from Genius Foods so I could have my first crumpet experience here in London!
+I’m lucky to be staying in a corporate apartment, so I have been able to prepare many of my meals at home, which has been really nice as eating out all the time gets old (and fattening!).

 OK, so enough of my banter, let’s talk about all the gluten-free restaurants in London that I’ve found and that I believe to be safe for you, too!